Best practices: How to combine data from different HubSpot data entities?

 Step 2

 Now, we need to find the field that is available in both Contacts and Deals data entities, so we can use it to join the data together.
-In our case, the field's name in Deals is: associations.contacts
+In our case, the field's name in Deals is: associations.contacts and the field name in Contacts is hs_object_id.

 We are going to join data from Contacts and Deals using this common field.
 Learn more about join and data stitching here.